JonEG/typo3-certifications/notes/01-typo3-concepts/object-creation-in-typo3.md

 Goals:

 - [ ] I know the basics of Dependency Injection in TYPO3.
-- [ ] I know when to create objects myself and when to retrieve an instance created by the
+- [ ] I know when to create objects myself and when to retrieve an instance created by the Framework.

 ---